 Regular Hot Tubs or Inflatable Hot Tubs?

 A regular hot tub is a great thing to have, but a terribly expensive one.
 Inflatable hot tubs cost just a fraction of the price of a traditional hot tub, yet they offer nearly the same level of relaxation.
-It is an economical investment to buy inflatable hot tubs.
+It is an economical investment to purchase an inflatable hot tub.
 They are easier to maintain and available in different sizes, shapes, and depth.
 They can also be positioned outdoors or on the balcony, or deflated and stored away.

 Modern inflatable hot tubs have a built-in heating system so that users can increase or decrease the water temperature.
 Most inflatable spas have an air-jet massage system, while some also have a real hydromassage system that uses real water-jets.
 After 15 to 20 minutes of taking a hot bath, you can secure the insulated cover over the inflatable hot tub and activate the water filtration system so the water will be clean for your next bath.
 The soft padding around inflatable hot tubs exerts less pressure on your back and buttocks.
 It is also easier to get out of inflatable hot tubs because the padding is not slippery.